-The countryside around Caacupe is a scenic place with grassy plains, steep hillsides and small upland rivers.
-All of which has a generous covering of trees many of which are the palm trees that are very common in the area.
+The countryside around Caacupe is a scenic place with grassy plains, steep hillsides, and small upland rivers.
+All of which have a generous covering of trees, many of which are palm trees that are very common in the area.

 Much of the area is occupied only by small settlements and isolated homesteads.
 This keeps the areas around Caacupe rural and full of green open spaces.

-The two nearest towns to Caacupe are Tobati, a centre of traditional wood carving, and Atyra, a pleasant small highland town.
+The two nearest towns to Caacupe are Tobati, a center of traditional wood carving, and Atyra, a pleasant small highland town.
 Both are about 10 miles from Caacupe.

 Where to live in Caacupe

 The town of Caacupe is a good place to live with all its modern conveniences and shopping and dining opportunities.